Sphere

 2. Climate funds can have trouble checking those boxes.

-The 401(k) industry is so regulated that it’s hard to build a climate fund that can qualify.
-One reason for this is that there are lots of law suits in the 401(k) industry, where employees sue their employers, most often for having funds that are too expensive in their 401(k) menus.
+There are lots of law suits in the 401(k) industry, where employees sue their employers, most often for having funds that are too expensive in their 401(k) menus.
 Climate-friendly funds tend to be actively managed and expensive.
 It’s no surprise they’ve had trouble breaking into the 401(k) market.

 When ESG (Environment, Social, Governance) funds started to grow in popularity, the fossil fuel industry lobbied to push the belief that climate-friendly investing has bad financial returns.
 We kept hearing from Fox News to the Senate floor that you had to choose between investing with your progressive values or investing for good returns.
 But all the noise was created by fossil fuels lobbyists distracting us from this fact: